give the "Now Long Discontinued" ICOM IC-756 PRO II (2)

 Different Kind Of A Report Here...

-Is ICOM's 3rd try around with this style box a winner ??
-We are going to have a look at it here, but on the side of the fence with use of monitoring general SW/HF broadcasting stations.
+We are going to have a look at it here on the side of the fence with use of monitoring general SW/HF broadcasting stations.
 So if you are looking for a detailed report with amateur radio TX/RX use, you will have to look elsewhere .
 However, I will cover a few topics on the TX side of the fence as well, but not in any huge detail.
 You will see me make reference to the Japan Radio Co.
 NRD-545 DSP receiver and the 2 samples of Icom IC-R9000 that I have owned over the years in the text below.

 So you are not a Amateur Radio Operator, eh ???